ozharb/spaced-repetition/README.md

 # Spaced Repetition Capstone
-- Lanaguage learning app that uses the spaced repetition learning technique to help you memorize a foreign language.
+Language learning app that uses the spaced repetition learning technique to help you memorize a foreign language.
 The app displays 10 words in French, and asks you to recall the corresponding word in English.

 ## User Stories:
 - User can register an account with their name, user name, and custom password